Topology Hiding

 Through these comprehensive measures, the Cirpack SBC prevents external parties from gaining information about the internal infrastructure – a decisive security advantage for any VoIP network.

-- Protection against DDoS and DoS attacks: Securing the VoIP infrastructure against overload and sabotage attempts.
+Protection against DDoS and DoS attacks: Securing the VoIP infrastructure against overload and targeted attacks.

-- Topology Hiding: Obfuscation of internal network topology by masking IP addresses and SIP headers.
+Topology Hiding: Obfuscation of the network topology by masking internal IP addresses and SIP headers.

-- SIP header and IP address masking: Protection of sensitive network details in signaling.
+SIP header and IP address masking: Protection of sensitive data in signaling.

-- Protocol Customization and Conversion: Interworking between different protocols and standards.
+Protocol Customization and Conversion: Smooth interworking between different standards.

-- Call Control and Policy Enforcement: Allow only authorized connections according to defined rules.
+Call Control and Policy Enforcement: Only authorized connections according to predefined rules.

-- Encryption of communication data: Protection of voice and media data from unauthorized access.
+Encryption of communication data: Protection of signaling and media data from unauthorized access.

-- Interoperability: Compatibility with different signaling and media protocols.
+Interoperability: Support for different signaling and media protocols.

-- Media Handling: Prevention of IP leakage in media data streams
+Media Handling: Prevention of IP leakage through targeted control of media data streams.